kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

 <figure data-index='7'>
 <figure data-index='8'>
 <figure data-index='9'>
+<figure data-index='10'>

+While the rainforest was the main event, the beaches were no slouches.
+We spent a lot of time strolling with sand between our toes.
+Best of all, there was barely anyone around.

+<figure data-index='11'>
+<figure data-index='12'>

-Aside from the visuals, the sounds were quite stimulating as well.
-I can still vividly recall the first night in our open cabin.
+Aside from the constant visual stimulation, the sounds were a large part of the experience as well.
+Even after the sun set, nature could be on full blast.
+I can still vividly recall the first night in our cabin.
 A storm had hit that night - supposedly the largest one the locals have seen in more than ten years.
 With no regard for the heavy rain or thunder, the forest came alive.
 A ragtag band of birds, frogs, insects and monkeys came together and clashed against the furious sounds of the storm.
 It was chaotic but oddly calming, and I loved every single minute of it.

-<figure data-index='10'>
-<figure data-index='11'>
-<figure data-index='12'>
 <figure data-index='13'>

 Although our stay at the lodge was only for a couple of days, I am glad that I was able to bring my childhood dreams of trekking through the rainforest to life.
 Additionally, on our final day at the lodge, I was finally able to get a photo of an elusive green and black poison dart frog I've crossed paths with near our cabin.
 Talk about leaving on a high note.